omostan/CustomAssemblyInfo/README.md

 # CustomAssemblyInfo
-A simple .Net (C#) application that retrieves information from the AssemblyInfo.cs
+A simple .Net (C#) console application that retrieves information from the AssemblyInfo.cs